facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ![Personalized Page](images/Personalize/Personalized-Page.png)

-You can download the tutorial finished up to this stage [here](projects/Facebook.Scrumptious.Windows8.Personalized.zip)

 ##Show Friends

 ### Creating the UI

 [Download the icons file ](Assets/icons.zip) to get the icons for the tutorial.
 Uncompress the file and drag all the icons to the Assets folder in Visual Studio project window.